Skip to main content

 ./postcli -numUnits 100 -id <id> -commitmentAtxId <id> -fromFile 800 -datadir ./dataB

-files since each will contain a different nonce value and the smallest nonce must be chosen.
-For the same reason we strongly recommend that you not perform initialization using multiple GPUs on a single system using the same PoST data directory, because the nonces found by one process will be overwritten by those found by another.
+When combining the files, care must be taken to manually merge the metadata contained in the post_metadata.json files since each will contain a different nonce value and the smallest nonce must be chosen.
+For the same reason, we strongly recommend that you not perform initialization using multiple GPUs on a single system using the same PoST data directory,.
+This is because the nonces found by one process will be overwritten by those found by the other.

 See the postcli README for more information.